nutanix-japan/ntnxtraining1121/examplelab6/examplelab6.rst

 10. Close the **Server Manager** window.

-Task 3: Writing a Large File to Each New Virtual Disk .......................................................
+Writing a Large File to Each New Virtual Disk .......................................................

 In this task you will write a large file to each of the new disks using the (DOS)utility **fsutil**.